-In the event of a power failure, the display panel is not illuminated and the entire system is de-energized, closing all automatic valves and halting all boiler operations.
+In the event of a power failure, the entire system is de-energized, closing all automatic valves and halting all boiler operations.
 When power is restored the sequence of operation will resume at Step 4.
 If any error/lockout is present when the power is lost, the control will retain that error/lockout and display the error/lockout when the power is restored.